l-grey-dev/TheMovieDatabase/README.md

 # The Movie Database
-- Login Page UI Integrated With Face And Touch ID
+- Login Page UI Integrated With Face ID And Touch ID
 - List movies using API TMDb

 ### Requirement